 Mastery for Fender Jaguars and Jazzmasters is the M1 or M2.
-Both bridges are identical, except the M2 includes an additional loose set of posts for Japanese-manufactured guitars, which may be a better fit within the original guitar body thimbles.
+Both bridges are identical, except the M2 includes an additional set of posts for Japanese manufactured guitars, which may be a better fit.
 The M1 fits US manufactured guitars.
-The M1 kit can be used on guitars of differing origin.

-For best results, the guitar body thimbles should be replaced with the Mastery MT body thimbles, which are a perfect machine fit for the Mastery M1 bridge posts.
-This applies to all guitars, whatever their country of origin
+For best results, guitar body thimbles should be replaced with Mastery MT thimbles.
+These are a perfect machine fit for the Mastery M1 bridge posts.
+This applies to all guitars, whatever their country of origin.

 - There is only one size MT available and thimbles can be purchased separately if required or with the M1 kit.

 - The M1 or M2 can be used on left-handed guitars.

 If replacing a Tune-o-matic style bridge use the M1 kit – see “Fitting”.

 Mastery Fender Telecaster bridges only fit the vintage 4 screw mount pattern.
 Modern / American Standard Telecasters generally have a 3 hole mounted bridge plate.
 If your Tele’ has 4 screws fixing the bridge you can fit a Mastery.

 Tele’ bridge patterns are not interchangeable as the relative position of the body string-through holes is different between vintage (4) and modern (3) guitars.

 Mastery offer a Telecaster Bigsby ready bridge.
 The rear bridge upstand is notched to allow strings to pass unobstructed to the Bigsby.
 I’d recommend this option, if ever you may consider a Bigsby.
 The bridge is identical in every respect aside from the notches.